ourPLCC/course/Code/ABC/README.txt

 rules check to make sure that g represents a group (well-defined binary operation, associativity, identity, inverses).

-Some examples of groups g are given in the Test directory:
+Some examples of groups g are given in the Prog directory:

     S3.dtlg is the symmetric group of order 6
     S4.dtlg is the symmetric group of order 24
     A5.dtlg is the alternating group of order 60 Z3.dtlg is the (additive) group of integers modulo 3

-The Python program make-sn.py in the Test directory can be used to create the full symmetric group g on n elements.
+The Python program make-sn.py in the Prog directory can be used to create the full symmetric group g on n elements.
 Be aware that for a given n, the number of facts defined by g is (n!)*(n!).